richmahn/en_tn/rom/08/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations of the Old Testament.
-The ULB and many other English translations indent the lines of 8:36, which is a quotation from the Old Testament.

 The first verse of this chapter forms a transitional sentence.
 It concludes the teaching of chapter 7 and anticipates the material of chapter 8.

+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 8:36.
+All of these lines are quoted from the OT.

 #### Special concepts in this chapter ####